Course Program of Study (CPoS)

 • Understand your financial aid so you will know if you receive federal or TN state financial aid.
 Your Financial Aid Offer lists the types and amounts of aid you receive.

 • Understand the academic requirements for your degree program.
-General Education Requirements and major and minor requirements are described in the Catalog.
+General Education Requirements are described in the Catalog.

-• Check your online transcript in Self-Service to ensure that your major(s) and minor(s) (and, if applicable, concentrations and licensure areas) are listed correctly.
+• Check your online transcript in Self-Service to ensure that your major(s) (and, if applicable, concentrations and licensure areas) are listed correctly.
 If changes need to be made, contact the Registrar’s Office.

 • During the fall semester of your junior year (four semesters prior to your anticipated graduation date; ex.
 Fall 2021 for a May 2023 graduate), read carefully the “junior check” email from the registrar.
 The junior check worksheet will provide an overview of your remaining degree requirements.